 Figure~\ref{fig:3}a) shows the dependence of the rate enhancement on the rotational diffusivity, $D_\theta$ at fixed $f=1$.
+The small $D_\theta$ limit is a quasi-stationary regime corresponding to an equilibrium system with an additional linear force added to the potential.
 Increasing the rotational diffusivity decreases the persistence of the driving, and as a consequence $\langle Q \rangle_\lambda$ and $\kampo$ fall off in this limit.
 In the large $D_\theta$ limit, the system is effectively in equilibrium at an elevated temperature, as $\lambda$ averages to 0.
 Lower rate enhancement and little dissipation are observed across this range of $D_\theta$, and our bound is uniformly close.
 These results are consistent with a recent study in which an effective potential approach was used to derive $\kampo$ for an active Ornstein–Uhlenbeck process in a cubic well\cite{active_escape_PRE}.
-As shown in Fig.~\ref{fig:3}b), our bound is closest to the true rate enhancement when driving is small compared to the maximum force needed to surmount the barrier in equilibrium, $f < F_m$ where $F_m=8 \Delta V_A/3\sqrt{3 l_A}$.
+As shown in Fig.~\ref{fig:3}b), our bound is closest to the true rate enhancement when driving is small compared to the maximum force needed to surmount the barrier in equilibrium, $f < F_\mathrm{m}$ where $F_m=8 \Delta V_A/3\sqrt{3 l_A}$.
 In that regime, the heat and rate enhancement both scale with $f^2$, as predicted by linear response theory.
 When the protocol and gradient forces are comparable, the transition ceases being a rare event and further increasing $f$ has little effect on the rate, but increases the heat.

 As a second test case, we consider underdamped dynamics with time-periodic driving, $p=1$.
 This model, known as the Duffing oscillator,\cite{SR_Hanggi} is the simplest model of a stochastic pump and one whose nonequilibrium behavior is marked by significant nonlinearity.
-As an underdamped equation, its barrier crossing behavior is determined both by spatial as well as energy diffusion, in which both position and velocity correlations play a role.
+As an underdamped process, its barrier crossing behavior is determined both by spatial as well as energy diffusion, in which both position and velocity correlations play a role.
 The equation of motion is given by $m \ddot x = -\gamma \dot x - \partial_x V(x) + \lambda(t) + \sqrt{2 \kB T} \eta_x$, where the mass $m$ reflects the change to underdamped dynamics.
 Again we take a symmetric potential, $l_{A}=l_{B}=1$, now with $\beta \Delta V_A=\beta \Delta V_B=14$ and $m=\beta = \gamma= D_x = 1$.